 What to do there: Make sure you look up once you enter the building as the oculus in the dome is open to the sky.
 This lets the sunlight filter in and fills the room with light in a way that’s arresting and highly practical.

-Why it’s so awesome: This oval-shaped area is perfect for tourists and locals.
-There are a wide variety of shops, restaurants, gelaterias in this area and the buildings are stunning.
+Why it’s so awesome: This oval-shaped Piazza Navona is perfect for tourists and locals.
+The famous square has a wide variety of shops, restaurants, gelaterias in the area and the buildings are stunning.
 Baroque art is on full display, with carved figures representing the world’s great rivers and prominent figures.
 No matter how much time you spend here, you’ll always find something else to do, see or eat!

 What to do there: Explore the area.
 Make sure you check out the Via Della Pace, one of the city’s most beautiful streets, and take a picture in front of the fountain.
 Eat gelato at as many of the gelaterias as your stomach can handle and have a meal in a restaurant with an outdoor area so you can do some people watching.
 If you manage to do all of this, it will make for the absolute best day in Rome!